Danko-Lab/proseq2.0/README.md

                    [default: 0]
 --UMI2=0           The length of UMI barcode on the 5' of R2 read.
                    [default: 0]
-If either UMI1 or UMI2 are set > 0, The pipeline will perform PCR deduplicate.
+When UMI1 or UMI2 are set > 0, the pipeline will perform PCR deduplicate.

+--Force_deduplicate=FALSE
---ADD_B1=0    The length of additional barcode that will be trimmed
-                    on the 5' of R1 read. [default: 0]
---ADD_B2=0    The length of additional barcode that will be trimmed
+                   When --Force_deduplicate=TRUE, it will force the pipeline to perform PCR deduplicate even there is no UMI barcode (i.e. UMI1=0 and UMI2=0). [default: FALSE] --ADD_B1=0    The length of additional barcode that will be trimmed on the 5' of R1 read. [default: 0] --ADD_B2=0    The length of additional barcode that will be trimmed